Mjz86/c_colon/mcc.md

 this truly makes it paying for what we used. the old programer payed for old slow usage, but new code did not have to pay for the burdens in old code.

-and each independent code that stayed unchanged did not need duplications, a dream for the cpp committee, and a possibility in mcc, the c colon abi.
+and each independent code that stayed unchanged did not need duplications, a dream for the Cpp committee, and a possibility in mcc, the c colon ABI .

 the hashes although not cryptographically secure are big enough to be unique, basically like a uuid (because its just a name mangling scheme).